 The rotating slider is a bit tricky.
 When you drag it to rotate clockwise, the object rotates counterclockwise and vice versa.

-Another set of angle controls available in the Options tab are the Rotate Right and Rotate Left buttons.
+Another set of angle controls available in the Options tab are the Rotate Right and Rotate Left buttons (labeled as 90° clockwise and 90° counterclockwise respectively in the illustration above).
 The Rotate Right button rotates the object 90 degrees clockwise while the Rotate Left button rotates the object 90 degrees counterclockwise.
 They can rotate objects only in an increment of 90 degrees.
 Oddly, the Rotate Right button is on the left, and the Rotate Left button is on the right.

 Flipping a slide object